pranavnreddy/pranavnreddy.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Mathematics, University of California, San Diego, 2025 (*in progress*)
-* B.S. in Electrical Engineering, University of California, San Diego, 2025 (*in progress*)
+* B.S. in Computer Engineering, University of California, San Diego, 2025 (*in progress*)
 * GPA: 3.96

 ---